simpleinjector/Documentation/source/quickstart.rst

         }
     }

-The given configuration registers implementations for the *ICancelOrderHandler*, *IOrderRepository* and *ILogger* interfaces.
+The given configuration registers implementations for the *IOrderRepository* and *ILogger* interfaces, as well as registering the concrete class *CancelOrderHandler*.
 The code snippet shows a few interesting things.
 First of all, you can map concrete instances (such as *SqlOrderRepository*) to an interface or base type (such as *IOrderRepository*).
 In the given example, every time you ask the container for an *IOrderRepository*, it will always create a new *SqlOrderRepository* on your behalf (in DI terminology: an object with a **Transient** lifestyle).

 The second registration maps the *ILogger* interface to a *FileLogger* implementation.
 This *FileLogger* is registered with the **Singleton** lifestyle; only one instance of *FileLogger* will ever be created by the **Container**.